TinYu2020/ReactNativePractice/README.md

 - Mac for iOS: press `Control` + `D`, then press `Command` + `D`
 - On iOS device: Shaking your iOS device

+## Who to talk to ?

 The purpose is mainly for sharing and for anyone who is interested in playing with React Native.
-Feel free to clone the repo and reach Tin for any suggestions and ideas
+Feel free to clone the repo and reach Tin for any suggestions and ideas :)